Guide to alternative management structures

 - Lack of agility: The chain of command may be shorter, but there is a higher ratio of employees to leaders.
 If power is not effectively dispersed, individuals will still seek affirmation from leaders.
 Situations like this will significantly slow down the decision-making process.

 - May not work: Companies who do not fully embrace the ideology of the flatter structure could easily slip back into a traditional structure and its pitfalls.

 When does this work?

 Flatter organizations are the logical first step for large organizations that want to improve innovation and agility.
-“Instead of completely reinventing the entire company and introducing a radical new structure and approach to work, it achieves similar results in far shorter term and with much less effort and resource allocation,” states Jacob.
+"Instead of completely reinventing the entire company and introducing a radical new structure and approach to work, it achieves similar results in a far shorter term and with much less effort and resource allocation," states Jacob.
 According to Jacob, three examples of flatter organizations are Cisco, Whirlpool, and Pandora.

 3. Flat structures